andrewbaxter/filterway/readme.md

 # Filterway

-is a lightweight Wayland socket proxy that intercepts messages and filters/modifies them.
-You can use it for, for example, making all applications in a container have the same `app_id` (apply certain window decorations in certain containers).

-Current features:

-- Force `app_id` - assign all toplevels the same `app_id` and suppress client-originated `set_app_id` requests
-- Dump wayland protocol traffic
+is a Wayland socket proxy that can rewrite `app_id` for any programs that use it's downstream socket.
+This allows you to write compositor decoration rules and other things for a set of programs based on the modified `app_id`.

+This can both replace and prefix the `app_id`.

 # How to use it